CostEffectiveDeviceforAAD/A-Cost-Efficient-System-for-Neural-Tracking/README.md

 ## Experimental processing

 To conduct the AAD experiment, `OnlineAAD_EXP.py` includes data streaming, prepocessing, decoding process with mTRF, visual presentation with Psychopy and communication with arduino.
-It need

 You can run the AAD experiment through `OnlineAAD_EXP.py` along with custom-codes in Sub_Functions file.
 Also, you need to check your arduino, bluetooth COM port number and your directory of files.